Paulo-Pecegueiro/LVGL_DEMOS_STM32/README.md

 /************************************************************************************************************************************/

-Do you want to change screen orientation?
+Do you want to change screen's orientation?

 I have implemented the orientation using the display controller hardware, so do not worry about performance.